Anant/Cassandra.Toolkit/docs/setup/setup.ansible-config-files.md

 | `cassandra_stop_command` | Used by `cassandra-medusa` to operate cluster nodes backups and restores.
 This variable is only required when `install_medusa` is set to `True`. |
 | `cassandra_start_command` | Used by `cassandra-medusa` to operate cluster nodes backups and restores.
 This variable is only required when `install_medusa` is set to `True`. |

-Also, provide the next variables to select which steps are needed for your environment:
+### Variables to Select Steps to Run
+Provide the next variables to select which steps are needed for your environment.
 By default they are `False`.
 These can also be set when calling the ansible playbook using the `-e` flag.

 |               |               |
 | ------------- | ------------- |
 | `install_tablesnap`  | Set to `True` to install tablesnap to your cluster. |